 - How can i assign a footprint to a symbol?

-- Tutorial: How to make a footprint (From scratch)?
+- Tutorial: How to make a footprint in KiCad 5.1.x (From scratch)?

 - Tutorial: How to check footprint correctness?